 There aren’t many places in the country that provide such breath-taking mountain views just about everywhere you look.
 Because the city of Asheville sits in a valley, you can look up to see mountains in several directions.
 And the east side of Buncombe County is really just one long river valley (the Swannanoa River Valley), so there are incredible vistas from 2 opposing ridgelines!
 Or drive north out of town and enjoy the I-26 Scenic Highway, with some of the most jaw-dropping views you’ll ever see from an interstate!

 Asheville is consistently ranked as a top outdoor adventure destination and is now a mecca for mountain biking, rock climbing, kayaking, whitewater rafting, hiking, and more.
 There are thousands of miles of hiking trails and trout streams to explore, and several National Forests and State Parks in Western North Carolina.
 There really is more than you can see in a lifetime!

 When it comes to independent restaurants, there may be no better selection per capita than here in Asheville.
 The Asheville Independent Restaurant Association has hundreds of members (and growing).
 Visitors to our area are always blown away by just how many options there are for fresh, local food!
 I had clients from Sarasota, Florida once that told me they had dinner at 29 different restaurants during a 1-month visit!

-It can be hard to choose the best place to retire in Asheville, but here are a few places that are surely worth considering.
+It can be hard to choose amongst best places for retiring in Asheville, but here are some places worth considering.
 We’ve sold many homes to retirees in these towns and neighborhoods, so we’ve seen first-hand that these areas are a good fit for retirees.

 - Walk-to-Town Areas like Black Mountain, Weaverville, and Biltmore Park have become incredibly popular in recent years, especially when the home is within walking distance to a town center.